SweepsKings Logo

 How it works is, you get Sweeps Coins via free bonuses, but often only a small amount – for example, the casino gives you 1 SC every 24 hours when you log in to your account.

 If you want more Sweeps Coins, you can purchase a Gold Coins package and receive Sweeps Coins as a complimentary gift.
-Any sweepstakes casino where you can purchase Sweeps Coins, or which does not provide ample free play can draw the attention of regulators and get shut down for running an illegal online casino.
+Any sweepstakes casino where you can directly purchase Sweeps Coins, or which does not provide ample free play, can draw the attention of regulators and get shut down for running an illegal online casino.

 Buy GC

 Another key sweepstakes regulation that social casinos have to abide by is, they must offer players an alternate method of entry.
 This is so the sweepstakes promotion is inclusive, regardless of whether a player purchases coins or not.
 That’s why you’ll see a unique mail-in or AMOE bonus at sweepstakes casinos.
+With this bonus, you handwrite a letter asking the sweepstakes casino for free Sweeps Coins, put it in a stamped envelope, and send it off to the casino’s offices.
+The standard mail-in bonus is 3 SC to 5 SC.

 US sweepstakes casinos also have to be very careful about the language they use.
 For example, you don’t “deposit”, you “purchase” a Gold Coins package.
 You don’t “withdraw” cash, you “redeem” your Sweeps Coins and receive a prize.
 Also, you aren’t “betting” or “wagering”, you are “playing” using Gold or Sweeps Coins.
-Use of inappropriate language can get a social casino classed as an unlicensed online casino.

 Online Casinos vs Sweepstakes Availability in the US